anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-database1.md

 ### Practicing INNER JOIN
 There is so much that you can find out now, so feel free to try things out, but here are some ideas to start you off:
-* Find the average and make level of the Pokemon on each trainers' team
+* Find the average and max level of the Pokemon on each trainers' team
 * Find all of "Ash Ketchum"'s Pokemon (you'll need two inner joins for this)
 * Find all of the types of Pokemon that each trainer uses
 * Find out if any trainers have legendary or "Mega" Pokemon